Responsible cat ownership

 - Make arrangements for a responsible person to care for their cat or place their cat in a boarding facility when on holiday or away from home.

-- Households are limited to 3 cats on their property.
+Households in the City of Wanneroo are limited to three cats on their property.

-Pensioner Concessions are available for eligible cardholders, who may register their cats for 50% of the application fee.
+Pensioner concessions are available for eligible cardholders, who may register their cats for 50 per cent of the cat registration fee.

 A copy of a current Pensioner Concession Card OR a copy of either a Centrelink or Department of Veteran Affairs ‘Commonwealth Seniors Health Card’ together with a Seniors Card must be produced to prove eligibility.

 A refund is available if a person obtains the Pensioner Concession during the current registration period, and may be obtained by a written request to the City, together with copies of the above documents.